 If you are concerned about the safety of aspartame, you can always check the labels of the foods and drinks before you buy them.
 You may also want to consider discussing any concerns with a health care provider, who may be able to suggest other sweetening alternatives.
-If you are a student at Columbia, you can make an appointment to see a health care provider by calling x4-2284 or logging into Open Communicator.
+If you are a student at Columbia, you can make an appointment to see a health care provider by contacting Medical Services (Morningside) or the Student Health Service (CUMC).

 Here's hoping that this response didn't sugarcoat your concerns!